haiwen/seafile-user-manual/en/sharing_collaboration/sharing_files_and_folders.md

 ## Internal Links

 Only logged in users who have read permission to the file or folder can access this link.
 It is used for internal file sharing.
 It's a convenient way for sharing files among team members who have access to a common library.
 You may just copy the link and paste it into an email or IM software.

+## Notes
+Permission such as Read-only, Read-Write, Preview Only etc. is primarily a UI effect, as the download button has been removed from the web interface.
+To view or edit a file, the original file must be loaded in the browser.
+However, advanced users can still access the original file.